• Art Magazine

 Around the Baltic Sea coast we can visit wonderful buildings of the so -called brick gothic , e.g. B. the town hall of Stralsund or the Nikolaikirche there.
 This regional variant of the Gothic style is significantly formative in several cities in this district, in Stralsund and Lübeck, in Wismar, Rostock and Greifswald we find the red brick buildings.

-They originally emerged from necessity that very few natural stones were found in the coastal regions, but their very own forms have produced, because only the production of bricks led to this pronounced formation of the building blocks.
-A good example is also the Marienkirche in Lübeck, which was built in the period from 1200 to 1350.
+They originally arose out of necessity, as very few natural stones were found in the coastal regions, but they have developed their own distinct forms, as it was only the production of bricks that led to this pronounced shaping of the building blocks.
+A beautiful example is also the Marienkirche in Lübeck, which was built between 1200 and 1350.

 The St. Petrikirche in Rostock is a historical jewel and the oldest fishing church in the city.
 As early as 1252, she was mentioned for the first time and is therefore a real treasure of the past.
 Although the transeptless basilica was heavily destroyed in the Second World War, it has been gently and gradually rebuilt since the 1960s.